-Banks which engage themselves in all types of banking activities,viz. acceptance of deposits,granting of loans and advances,credit creation,investment operations,various agency functions,etc. are known as commercial banks.
-In India,major 20 commercial banks operate as public undertakings after their nationalization; other commercial banks operate as private sector organizations.
+Banks that engage themselves in all types of banking activities, viz. acceptance of deposits, granting of loans and advances, credit creation, investment operations, various agency functions, etc. are known as commercial banks.
+In India, major 20 commercial banks operate as public undertakings after their nationalization; other commercial banks operate as private sector organizations.

 Commercial Banks are sometimes also known as Business Banks.
 Commercial Banks includes:

 - Public Sector Banks: A public sector bank is a bank that is owned by the government.
-The government owns and controls the banks operations.
-The chairman,managing director and other senior officials of the bank are answerable to the ruling government regarding their functions and operations.
-These banks issues share to the general public.
+The government owns and controls the bank’s operations.
+The chairman, managing director and other senior officials of the bank are answerable to the ruling government regarding their functions and operations.
+These bank issues share with the general public.